ppeble/emissary-ingress.dev/content/en/docs/3.5/topics/install/migrate-to-3-alternate.md

 # Upgrading $productName$ $version$ with a separate cluster

-You can upgrade from any version of $AESproductName$ or $OSSproductName$ to any version of either by installing the new version in a new Kubernetes cluster, then copying over configuration as needed.
+You can upgrade from any version of Emissary or $OSSproductName$ to any version of either by installing the new version in a new Kubernetes cluster, then copying over configuration as needed.
 This is the way to be absolutely certain that each installation cannot affect the other: it is extremely safe, but is also significantly more effort.

-For example, to upgrade from some other version of $AESproductName$ or
+For example, to upgrade from some other version of Emissary or
 $OSSproductName$ to $productName$ $version$:

 1. Install $productName$ $version$ in a completely new cluster.